Fidelity Go vs Acorns

 Fifth Category: Margin

-Acorns does not support margin trading, but Fidelity and Schwab do.
-Fidelity charges interest on a tiered schedule starting at 12.575% and going down to 8.275%.
-Schwab’s tiered structure starts at the same rate and goes down to 10.875% (Schwab also offers custom rates for very large balances).
+While Acorns does not support margin trading, both Fidelity and Schwab do.
+Fidelity charges margin interest on a tiered schedule that starts at 11.825% and falls to 7.525%.
+Schwab’s tiered rates begin at the same starting level as Fidelity’s and drop to 10.125% (with negotiated, and potentially lower, rates available for very large balances).

-Schwab’s software—unlike Fidelity’s—shows the maintenance margin requirement for entered tickers, which is useful because some assets have special margin rules.
+Schwab’s trading tools, unlike Fidelity’s, display maintenance margin requirements for entered symbols, which is helpful since some securities have special margin rules.

 Winner: Schwab